 1. Take the camera out of the housing.

 2. Take out the battery and SD card (VERY IMPORTANT!!! if you have any gopro extensions such as the LCD backpack, take that out too)

-3. Soak the GoPro and other components that got wet (except the battery) in clean freshwater for 30 seconds to a minute to prevent corrosion inside. (do this step if soaked in seawater)
+3. Soak the GoPro and other components that got wet (except the battery) in clean freshwater for 30 seconds to a minute to prevent corrosion inside. (follow this step if soaked in seawater)

-5. Let it dry… Remember, there are many ways to dry… *I put my gopro inside a car on the dashboard for 3 hours during a hot day on it’s side with the SD card slot facing up so that the water would evaporate and steam would exit out of it.
-It was summer and it was pretty hot.
-Do not ever turn on your camera if you suspect there is water inside… you can fry the circuits inside!
+5. Let it dry… Remember, there are many ways to dry… *I put my gopro inside a car on the dashboard for 3 hours during a really hot baking day on it’s side with the SD card slot facing up so that the water would evaporate and steam would exit out of it.
+That’s the only option I had at the time as I was out in the boondocks.
+Others use rice to absorb the moisture but this method takes more time.
+Others place their cameras in front of a fan while some used a hair drier to blow out the water.
+There are many methods so be creative.
+Remember, speed is the key to reviving your camera.
+Also, do not ever turn on your camera if you suspect there is water inside… you can fry the circuits inside!

-(If the climate is pretty cold where you live I would recommend putting the GoPro in a tight sealed box with some silica packets for several days.
-The silica packets should absorb most of the moisture from the inside of the camera.)
+(If the climate is pretty cold where you live I would recommend putting the GoPro in a tight sealed box with some silica packets for several days after blowing it with a fan or hair drier.
+The silica packets should absorb the rest of the moisture from the inside of the camera.)
 If you don’t have desiccants, try using rice or pasta as some have recommended in the comments below.

 6. Take the camera out of the car and let it cool off in a dry place at room temperature and don’t touch it for 24 hours.